matter-labs/era-compiler-llvm-builder/README.md

-# zkEVM LLVM Builder
+# EraVM LLVM Framework Builder

-The builder of the zkEVM fork of the LLVM framework.
+The builder of the EraVM fork of the LLVM framework.